Professional Development

 Focus: Learn from Climate Signatories demonstrating leadership across regions, contexts, and impact areas.

 What you’ll do: Hear directly from fellow foundations that have been on the journey of integrating climate priorities across their organization, in very diverse contexts.
-This will help you explore ways to ink your organization’s mission, values, and priorities to a coherent climate strategy and pathway for action.
+This will help you explore ways to link your organization’s mission, values, and priorities to a coherent climate strategy and pathway for action.

 Session Leaders

-Rod Ruff is a collaborative leader dedicated to advancing environmental and climate action as the President and CEO of Alberta Ecotrust Foundation.
+Rod Ruff is a collaborative leader dedicated to advancing environmental and climate action as the President and CEO of Alberta Ecotrust Foundation

 Alberta Ecotrust has distributed more than $25 million to community initiatives through grants, programs, and investments while pioneering projects that directly tackle climate change and promote sustainability.